adamtal3/pathtoolong/README.md

 # Windows System.IO.PathTooLongException file deleter

-A file delete for handling windows System.IO.PathTooLongException which simply deletes the files which have a path greater than 248 characters.
+A file delete for handling windows System.IO.PathTooLongException which simply deletes the files which have a path greater than 260 characters.
+This is usually a problem when working with npm older than npm 3 which causes deep directory trees.

 ## Running pathtoolong WILL delete files from your filesystem